akhan2133/svm-from-scratch/README.md

 The solid line is the decision boundary.
 The dashed lines are the margins.
-Circled points are the support vectors — the only samples that actually define the boundary.
+Circled points are the support vectors.
+The only samples that actually define the boundary.

 ---